mschmitt/chu300-notes/README.md

  * Plasma Login Manager
  * Limine bootloader

-Thanks to the rotation capability of the bootloader, this installation *never* shows a rotated screen.
+Thanks to the rotation capability of the bootloader, this installation *never* exposes a rotated screen.

 ### Desktop